Jungjaewon/Visual-Relationship-Detection/README.md

 Visual Relationship Detection with Language prior and Softmax : https://arxiv.org/abs/1904.07798 <br>
 Improving Visual Relationship Detection using Linguistic and Spatial Cues : https://onlinelibrary.wiley.com/doi/full/10.4218/etrij.2019-0093

-The evaluation code is not optimized.
-The task will be done as soon as possible.
+The evaluation code is not optimized and running on python2.7.